jpdewing/xlsx-populate/README.md

 <a name="Range+style"></a>

 #### range.style(name, callback) ⇒ [<code>Range</code>](#Range)
-Set the style in each cell to the result of a function called for each.
+Set the style in each cell to a single style value using the result of a function callback.

 **Kind**: instance method of [<code>Range</code>](#Range)
 **Returns**: [<code>Range</code>](#Range) - The range.